Why Study Music at Newcastle?

 - Join a rich and vibrant community of musicians, perform in an array of staff- and student-led ensembles, and enjoy our professional concert series and weekly public student performances in the King’s Hall.

-- Experience a wealth of opportunities to develop your musicality with leading professional performers and composers, including pianist in residence 2013 Martin Roscoe.
+- Experience a wealth of opportunities to develop your musicality with leading professional performers and composers, including pianist in residence 2013-2014 Martin Roscoe, Fidelio Trio and Royal Northern Sinfonia (to use the current year as an example).

 - Benefit from our state-of the-art facilities including our purpose-built 24/7 rehearsal and recording studios, the King’s Hall and Recital Room performance venues, and our specialist music software computer cluster.

 - Spend a year studying abroad at one of our partner institutions including both universities and conservatoires.

 - Support your studies with our outstanding resources including full online access to over 100 music journals, The Grove Online, RILM, African American Song (online sound archive), American Song (online sound archive), Classical Music Library (online sound archive), The Folk Music Journal, FARNE: Folk Archive Resource North East, Garland Encyclopedia of World Music Online and many more.

 - Develop skills for your future career through our modules in Music Enterprise and Teaching Music in Schools, alongside the service of our award-winning careers service.